aatifsohel/100-days-of-code/round-2-log.md

 ### R2D42 - May 05, 2023
 Today, I completed javascript advanced object oriented programming and built mapty app using geolocation API and leaflet.
 I implemented local storage API in that project.
 I coded for an hour today.
 In UI UX design learning, I learnt about typography and grid-spacing in figma.
 Different types of typeface etc.

+### R2D43 - May 07, 2023
+Today, I learned asynchronous javascript.
+Asynchronous vs synchronous, AJAX & APIs.
+Learnt how to use AJAX using `XMLHttpRequest()` which is old way of doing.
+Today, I coded for an hour and 30 minutes.
+In UI UX design, I learnt about colors & templates and typography.